How to Treat Acne Scarring

 Hyaluronic acid (HA) dermal fillers such as Juvederm can be used to fill in depressed acne scars.
 Dermal fillers work best to treat rolling and boxcar scar types.
 The results can last anywhere from 6 to 18 months depending on the type of filler used.

 Subcision is the treatment of acne scars by inserting a needle under the skin and moving it back and forth.
 This breaks up the fibrotic strands of the scars, releasing the tension under the skin and allowing the skin to rise.

 This treatment may require several settings depending on the severity of the scarring.

 Radiofrequency (RF) microneedling uses a combination of heat energy and ultra-thin needles to ablate the skin and stimulate collagen production.
 The heat energy causes coagulation in the blood to achieve skin resurfacing and regeneration of the tissue.

 RF microneedling can be combined with fractional laser treatment for optimal results.

 Laser for acne scarring takes a series of treatments to achieve optimal results.
 Not everyone will have the same results, so typically 4-6 sessions are required in 2-6 week intervals in between treatments.
 Most patients report seeing results after their third treatment.
 Treatments with dermal fillers can be immediate and take about 2 weeks for optimal results to develop.

-We’re excited to offer laser treatment as a transformative and gentle approach to acne scar treatment.
+We’re excited to offer laser treatment as a transformative and gentle approach to acne scarring treatment!
+Our office is perfectly situated for clients traveling from Livermore, Alamo, Blackhawk, San Ramon, Orinda, and elsewhere in the Bay Area.
 Request a consultation online or call Essential Aesthetics at 925.855.1773 to schedule an appointment or to learn more.